Home » Student Loan Forgiveness

 Consolidation benefits for PSLF borrowers before the one-time account adjustment

-If you consolidate your loans before the end of 2023, the U.S. Department of Education will use your longest payment history to determine loan forgiveness credits for the new consolidation loan.
+If you consolidated your loans before the end of 2023, the U.S. Department of Education used your longest payment history to determine loan forgiveness credits for the new consolidation loan.

-For example, let’s say you have undergraduate loans that you’ve been paying on since your grace period ended.
-But you also recently took out loans to fund your graduate degree.
-If you consolidate before the end of the year, your new loan will automatically receive IDR forgiveness credit based on the undergraduate loan with the longest payment history.
-Additionally, the entire loan will receive PSLF credit based on employment certification documents you submit from working full-time in the public or nonprofit sector.
+For example, let’s say you had undergraduate loans that you’ve been paying on since your grace period ended.
+But you also took out loans to fund your graduate degree.
+If you consolidated before the end of the year, your new loan would have automatically received IDR forgiveness credit based on the undergraduate loan with the longest payment history.
+Additionally, the entire loan would have gotten PSLF credit based on employment certification documents you submited from working full-time in the public or nonprofit sector.

 Consolidation after the IDR Account Adjustment ends

-If you consolidate in 2024 and beyond, the Department of Education will use a weighted average payment count to determine your forgiveness credits on the new loan.
-This isn’t nearly as generous as the IDR Waiver, but it can still put you ahead.
+If you consolidate your student loans in 2024 and beyond, the Department of Education will use a weighted average payment count to determine your forgiveness credits on the new loan.
+This isn’t nearly as generous as the IDR waiver was, but it can still put you ahead.

-Additionally, you’ll get all of your loans on the same forgiveness timeline.
-That way all of your student loans are wiped away at the same time, instead of being spread out over several years.
+Additionally, you could have gotten all of your loans on the same forgiveness timeline.
+That way, all of your student loans are wiped away at the same time instead of being spread out over several years.

 Future forbearance option: How buying back forbearance works for PSLF

-Any forbearance periods prior to July 2023 are supposed to be dealt with using the IDR Account Adjustment.
-But going forward, new loan regulations will allow you to buy-back months spent in forbearance.
+Any forbearance periods prior to July 2023 were supposed to have been dealt with using the IDR account adjustment.
+But going forward, new loan regulations will allow you to buy back months spent in forbearance.

 Keep in mind your required payment with an IDR plan could be as low as $0, depending on your income and other factors during that forbearance period.